-The descending triangle patterns Forex is the opposite of the ascending triangle pattern, in that it provides a bearish signal to FX chartists, telling that the price will trend downward upon accomplishment of the pattern.
-This pattern consists of a flat line of support and a downward-sloping line of resistance.
+The descending triangle pattern in Forex is the opposite of the ascending triangle pattern, in that it provides a bearish signal to FX chartists, informing that the price will trend downward upon accomplishment of the pattern.
+This pattern consists of a flat line of support, and a downward-sloping line of resistance.

 Almost identically to the ascending triangle, this chart pattern is mainly considered to be a continuation chart pattern.
 That is due to the fact that it is preceded by a downward trendline.
 It can also be found in an uptrend.

-Candlestick charts give more information than line, OHLC or any other area charts.
-For this reason, candlestick chart patterns Forex are a useful tool for measuring price moves on all time frames.
+Candlestick charts provide more information than line graphs, OHLC, or any other area charts.
+For this reason, candlestick chart patterns in Forex are a useful tool for measuring price moves on all time frames.
 Since there are a lot of candlestick patterns, we suggest paying attention to a particular one which is especially useful in FX trading.

 In turn, the Ichimoku cloud consists of both former resistance and support levels in order to generate a dynamic resistance and support area.
-In other words, if the price action is above the cloud, it is actually bullish and the cloud acts as a support.
-If the price action is underneath the cloud. then it is bearish and the cloud acts as a resistance.
+In other words, if the price action is above the cloud, it is actually bullish, and the cloud acts as a support.
+If the price action is underneath the cloud, it is bearish, and the cloud acts as a resistance.

 The cloud bounce is an ordinary continuation pattern, yet the resistance and support of the cloud is considerably more dynamic than the typical horizontal resistance or support lines.
 This pattern can provide entries as well as stops that are not generally seen.